brianvuu/Full-Height-Grid-Layout/README.md

   width: 0;
 }
 ```
-- Template can be easily modified with the predefined Sass variables.
+- Template can be easily modified using the predefined Sass variables.

 ## Sass / scss